 …

-Things to do on the Big Island of Hawaii
+Best things to do on Big Island Hawaii

-We’re over half-way this Big Island bucket list ourselves and can’t wait to return to this amazing place in order to tackle the other essential activities on Big Island.
+We’re over halfway through this Big Island bucket list ourselves and can’t wait to return to this amazing place to tackle the other essential activities on Big Island.

 1. Visit Hawaii Volcanoes National Park